stephen-pinto/PointyBoot/README.md

 - Classes or Constructors
 - Functions [coming soon]

-This library is production ready although I have tried to fix most of the bugs and improve much of its performance.
-But there is still room for more.
+This library is good enough to use and although I have tried to fix most of the bugs and improve much of its performance, but there still exits room for more improvements.

 ### Run and test
 This project is developed in VS2019 so you can use that or any latest version available.
 Or we can use VS Code editor with .NET developer toolset.